jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

    - For Intel iGPUs, you have two types of tone-mapping methods: OpenCL and VPP.
 Choose the latter one for faster transcoding speed, but fine tuning options are not supported.

+   - When on docker, the **privileged** flag is required for the OpenCL device to be recognized.
+You can do this by adding `--privileged` to your docker command or `privileged: true` on your docker compose.

     Method OpenCL: Follow the instructions from [intel-compute-runtime](https://github.com/intel/compute-runtime/releases).
 If you are using the docker image from jellyfin/jellyfin or linuxserver/jellyfin, this step can be skipped.

     Method VPP: Install `intel-media-va-driver-non-free` 20.1 and `jellyfin-ffmpeg` 4.4.1-1 or newer.